 Before we tell you where we are going, we must give the history of where we have been.

 Our friendship and architectural philosophy originated at the University of Idaho in the late 1980s.
 Chad, from Idaho County having lived in multiple places of, and Greg, a Montana native, first connected in a 100 level Surveying class.
 Professionally, we started working together in the early 1990s at the prestigious office of Hummel LaMarche & Hunsucker Architects at the 1324 Idaho St. office in Boise, Idaho.

-Young and dedicated, we took advantage of many opportunities.
+Young and dedicated, we took advantage of the many opportunities presented.

 WE HAVE STRONG IDEAS

 We believe that Architecture must respond to and work within the environment it has been placed, evoke human response and be environmentally responsible.
 Our design solutions and style are our client’s vision.
 They are authentic and personal, thoughtful yet simply detailed and sculptured.
 We continually push ourselves to design better buildings through constant team discussion, design exploration, and refinement.
 We embrace the studio approach to design and shared ideas.